 Stem cells could regenerate cartilage lost through injury or disease

 Mesenchymal stem cells from cord blood are readily obtained and can be stored long-term, thus providing an attractive alternative to conventional knee and hip replacement surgeries.
 In recent years, the cartilage regeneration potential of mesenchymal stem cells has been investigated in rats and rabbits.
-The current study provides further support for such treatments using a larger animal that is physiologically similar to humans.
-According to the authors, the results in pigs provide a stepping stone to future clinical trials in humans.
+This study provides further support for such treatments using a larger animal that is physiologically similar to humans.

 Ha, CW, Park, Y, Chung, J, et al. (2015) Cartilage repair using composites of human umbilical cord blood-derived mesenchymal stem cells and hyaluronic acid hydrogel in a minipig model.
 Stem Cells Translational Medicine.
 4(9): 1044–1051. doi: 10.5966/sctm.2014-0264